EmpryoEmpryo.beta

 Is Windsurf the same as Devin now?

-How is Empryo's editing different from Windsurf's Cascade agent?
+How is Empryo's editing different from Devin Local (formerly Cascade)?

-Cascade generates code as text and presents diffs you review in the IDE.
+Devin Local — the Rust-based agent that replaced Cascade in July 2026 — generates code as text and presents diffs you review in the IDE.
 Empryo edits through the AST and LSP: renames, signature changes, and moves are real structural operations applied as atomic batches and gated by typecheck.
 A rename is a rename across the workspace, not a regex, so edits don't break on whitespace or miss call sites.

 Is Empryo free, and is Windsurf?

 Empryo is free to use — you bring your own API key across 22 providers or run local models at no cost.
-Windsurf/Devin Desktop has a free tier with limited model access, then paid plans: Pro at $20/mo, Max at $200/mo, Teams at $80/mo plus $40 per developer, and custom Enterprise pricing.
+Windsurf/Devin Desktop has a free tier, then paid plans: Pro at $20/mo, Max at $200/mo, and Teams at $80/mo plus $40 per developer.
+There is no bring-your-own-key option and no local models, so all model usage runs through the subscription.

 Can I use Empryo without an IDE?